CharltonC/chrome-css-selector-capture/README.md

 ## Privacy
 * The extension does NOT collect any data or send data to third party.
-* If User is concerned, as a good security measure, User can always treat extension as non-trusted and disable ALL Extensions without any exceptions ESPECIALLY BEFORE you log in to any sites (Simply turn them off in Chrome Extension Management Page).
+* If concerned, as a good security measure, Users can always assume all extensions as non-secure and disable them without any exceptions especially before logging in to any sites (Simply turn them off in Chrome Extension Management Page).

 ## Issues/Support